 According to their website, CyberGhost has colocated servers in numerous locations around the world, including London, Paris, and New York.

 Note: If you need to use a VPN in a restricted country, then ExpressVPN would be the better choice here as it uses reliable obfuscation techniques to defeat blocks.
 This is discussed more in our guide on the best VPNs for UAE.

 Privacy comparison with ExpressVPN and CyberGhost

 Here at RestorePrivacy, we really pay attention to how well a VPN does in this category.
 So is CyberGhost VPN or ExpressVPN the best choice for privacy-focused users?

 CyberGhost – CyberGhost has a few issues that I noticed in the privacy category:

-- I found that CyberGhost’s website uses invasive tracking measures.
-I observed session recording scripts for Hotjar on their site, which record everything a visitor does.
+- First, I found that CyberGhost’s website uses invasive tracking measures.
+I observed session recording scripts for Hotjar on its website, which record everything a visitor does.

-If you are looking for a good VPN for privacy, CyberGhost may not be the best choice.
+If you are looking for a good VPN for privacy, CyberGhost is not the best choice.

 ExpressVPN – ExpressVPN is a solid choice for privacy.
-It is one of the few no logs VPN services that have been tested, audited by an independent third party, and also verified.
-Outside verification of logs is also a trend we’ve seen with NordVPN and PIA.
+It is one of the few no-log VPN services that have been tested, audited by an independent third party, and also verified.
+(Outside verification of logs is also a trend we’ve seen with NordVPN and PIA.)

-Although ExpressVPN does use Google Analytics on their site (as does CyberGhost), they do not use any invasive session recording scripts like CyberGhost does with Hotjar.
+Although ExpressVPN does use Google Analytics on their site (as does CyberGhost), they do not use any invasive session recording scripts as CyberGhost does with Hotjar.